Monday, August 06, 2012

 We went to Nova Huta today for a bit of a walk around but the weather today was freezing and the clouds were seriously at my head level.

 I would have to say that Krakow is one of my most favourite European cities now.
 I think it has something to do with the fact that we stayed on the Main Market Square, the largest plaza of Medieval Europe.
 On every hour, a trumpet signal is played from the top of the taller of St Marys two towers.
 The tune breaks off in mid-stream to commemorate the famous 13th century trumpeter who was shot in the throat while sounding the alarm before the Mongol attack on the city.
+It was really beautiful to listen from our room every evening.

 The city itself is so picturesque and there is lots to do, even just wandering is nice because even doing that you will see people singing on the street or some other novel thing will be happening.